FayCarsons/Portfolio-Site/blogs/Texel-Frontend/Texel-frontend.md

 }
 ```

-Now updating our global user state is pattern matching over the result of `isAuthorized`, We can get back a sum type enumerating login errors from `login`, and, most importantly, we know which functions are able to make requests or fail, and which aren't.
+Now updating our global user state is pattern matching over the result of `isAuthorized`, We can get back a sum type enumerating errors from `login`, and we know at a glance which functions are able to make requests or fail, and which aren't.

 ## Concurrency and global state